khronon/Simple-Exporter-for-Gemini/README.md

 ## Overview

-Simple Gemini Exporter is a one-click tool to save your chat history as beautiful and interactive HTML, reusable Markdown, or perfectly structured JSON files.
+Simple Exporter for Gemini is a one-click tool to save your chat history as beautiful and interactive HTML, reusable Markdown, or perfectly structured JSON files.

 ## Key Features